DBR and ILF neurofeedback: when regulation support helps trauma work

-• panic or surges of fear
+• panic or sudden surges of fear

 • constant scanning and tension

-• poor sleep or waking wired
+• poor sleep or waking already wired

 • emotional overwhelm

-• dissociation, numbness, “going blank”
+• dissociation, numbness, or going blank

-What ILF neurofeedback supports (in everyday terms)
+What ILF neurofeedback can support

 Many people use it to support:

-• steadier arousal levels (less “wired”)
+• steadier arousal levels

 • reduced startle and hypervigilance